suaybarslan/jerasure/README.md

 instructions.
 Authors: James S. Plank (University of Tennessee)
          Kevin M. Greenan (Box)

+## Publication

+Our work has been presented in IEEE International BlackSeaCom conference, Istanbul, Turkey.
+A pre-print version is available through this repository.
+Please refer to Xplore for a more recent version.

 ## Online home

-The online home for jerasure is:
+The online home for original jerasure is:

   - http://jerasure.org/jerasure/jerasure